miughetta/dig333-devlog/README.md

     <img width="512" alt="Screen Shot 2022-01-31 at 10 13 10 PM" src="https://user-images.githubusercontent.com/59931466/151910284-048422a5-bac7-4379-a435-e187c739f246.png">

     Quiz Question: What are the benefits to using github for a project?

+## Week 2

+### Context

+The Internet of Things: Roadmap to a Connected World: <br>
+This website article By Internet of Shit dicusses the concept of connected devices.
+The Internet of Things (IoT) is a network of objects embedded with the ability to exchange and collect data within a system.
+While this allows for the advancement of technology in theory, issues of security, privacy, and authenticity when there is no agreed upon regulation for building connected system.
+This concept was summarized in the article as follows: "to leverage the power of the IoT responsibly and profitably, you need to develop and implement your own IoT technologies, solutions, and applications."
+This makes me think of the lack of regulation on the internet as a whole.
+How can regulation within deviced be achieved?
+Are other aspects of the internet/technology needing regulation?

+The Internet of Things has a dirty little secret: it's not really yours <br>
+This website article by Sanjay Sarma dicusses the idea that everything is connected on the internet wheather it improves the technology or not.
+Devices do not always need to be connected but the idea that such cinnection makes them better drives this.
+This makes internet reach more "intimate" parts of our lives leaving questions about what obligation the companies have to creating devices that will achieve longevity in these spaces?
+In what ways will these devices try to monetize these intimate aspects of our lives?
+This makes me think of the monetization of ads especially on google, where our information is stored aggresively to market us as consumers.
+The reading also specifically askes: "when everything’s connected and nobody’s responsible for the consequences, what happens?"

+### Experiments
+1. Taste the power: This experiment has the user put their tongue to the end of a nine volt battery to create a circuit with the body.
+Having a wet tongue lowers the resistance in the circuit and allows more elctric current to flow causing a greater tingle in the tongue than when it is dry.
+This difference can be measured with a meter.
+This concept of resistance is the most iumportant thing I learned through this experiment.
+Quiz Question: Does water lower or increase resistance?

+2. Abuse a battery: This experiment has the user short circuit a battery by connecting the ends of the battery using wires.
+This is becasue the fuse melted to protect the rest of the circuit from how much current was flowing through.
+The connection between voltage (volts), resistance (ohms), and amerage (amps) was the most important thing I learned.
+It can be described through an analogy to water flowing out of a hole, where voltage is the pressure, amerage is the rate of flow, and resistance is the diameter of the hole.
+The flow of current can be like water from a faucet in a direct current or the flow can b a pulse in an alternating current.
+Quiz Question: Does a battery have direct or alternating current?

+3. Your First Circuit: This experiment has the user decode/check resistors, use them to build a circuit, and light an LED.
+This allows for the user to light up an LED at varying brightness.
+The most improtant thing I learned in this experiment was what the different colored lines on resistors meant.
+Quiz Question: Why might we use a resistor in a circuit?

+4. Variable Resistance: This experiment has the user control resistance in a circuit using potentiometer.
+This device "protects" the LED from a source such as a 9 volt battery so that it is not destroyed.
+Notably, it has no polarity unlike an LED, and thus does not having a right way around to be connected.
+This expirement allowed the user to check voltage across parts of a circuit, how to measure current in a circuit, and how to create circuits in both series and parallel using LEDs.
+The most improtant thing I learned in this experiment was Ohm's Law, which tells us how much resistance we need in the circuit: voltage = current * resistance.
+This also helped us understand what happens to current and voltaghe throughout the circuit.
+Quiz Question: Why might we use Ohm's law in this experiment?

+5. Collin's Lab: This experiment has the user follow four videos.
+Multimeters (7:22) discusses how to measure resistance, voltage, and current; LEDs (5:29) dicusses who invented LEDs, how to use them, and how to make your own; Resistors (5:08) demonstrates the resistor in circuitry; Ohm's Law (7:09) introduces the equation voltage = current * resistance.
+The most improtant thing I learned in this experiment was how to put all these components together.
+Quiz Question: What equation connects voltage, current, and resistance?